wtnwin111/interview/README.md

     6) Suppose you have given N companies, and we want to eventually merge them into one big company.
 How many ways are theres to merge?
     7) How long it would take to sort 1 trillion numbers?
 Come up with a good estimate.
     8) What's the difference between a hashtable and a hashmap?
+    9) Write a C program which measures the the speed of a context switch on a UNIX/Linux system.
+    10) Explain how congestion control works in the TCP protocol.

 ##C3: List
     1) Merge two sorted lists